 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 The UK uses a network of 9,000 ANPR cameras, to record and store up to 30 million vehicle records each year, creating a database that is at least as intrusive as the government’s interception of communications data, an independent report presented to Parliament claimed this week.

-Tony Porter, surveillance camera commissioner for England and Wales, said last year that – assuming assertions that the system is 97% accurate are true – between 75,000 and 1.2 million number plates were misread by ANPR technology each day, equivalent to over 400 million incorrect readings each year.
+Tony Porter, surveillance camera commissioner for England and Wales, said last year that – assuming assertions that the system is 97% accurate are true – between 75,000 and 1.2 million number plates were misread by ANPR technology each day, equivalent to more than 400 million incorrect readings each year.

-The database, which holds over 20 billion “read records”, can be mined to build up a picture of the location, travel routes, lifestyle and associates of individuals.
+The database, which holds in excess of 20 billion “read records”, can be mined to build up a picture of the location, travel routes, lifestyle and associates of individuals.
 Mistakes in data collection could lead to people being wrongly arrested or prosecuted, and could also allow criminals and terrorists to move around freely, the surveillance camera commissioner said.